What are PAN and TAN?

 Eligibility

-PAN Card can be issued to any company, individual, NRI (Non-Resident Indians), companies or assessee who is liable to pay tax in India.
+PAN Card can be issued to any company, individual, NRI (Non-Resident Indians), company, or assessee who is liable to pay tax in India.

 Structure of a PAN Card

-PAN Card stores information with respect to one’s identity, age proof and it helps in getting compliance related with know your customer guidelines.
-Details which are included in PAN Card are as follows:
+PAN Card stores information with respect to one’s identity and age proof, and it helps in complying with the Know Your Customer guidelines.
+Details which are included in the PAN Card are as follows:

-- Cardholders Fathers Name, which shall be applicable in case of an individual.
+- The cardholder’s father’s name shall be applicable in the case of an individual.

-- Date of Birth in case of an Individual and date of incorporation or registration as in case of other assesse’s.
+- Date of birth is in the case of an individual, and date of incorporation or registration is in the case of another assessee.

-- PAN which is the unique number assigned to the assessee.
-It is nothing but a 10-letter alphanumerical number.
-In this each of these 10 letters represents clear information pertaining to the card holder.
+- PAN is the unique number assigned to the assessee.
+It is nothing but a 10-letter alphanumeric number.
+In this, each of these 10 letters represents clear information pertaining to the cardholder.
 The same has been explained below:

-- First three letters are purely alphabetical and will be random letters from within A-Z.
+- The first three letters are purely alphabetical and will be random letters from within A to Z.

-- The fourth letter is representing the classification of the taxpayer which are again as below:
+- The fourth letter represents the classification of the taxpayer, which is again as below:

 - A – Association of Persons.